aredn/documentation/arednHow-toGuides/firmware_tips.rst

     To transfer the image from a Windows computer you can use a *Secure Copy* program such as `WinSCP <https://winscp.net>`_.
 Then use a terminal program such as `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ to connect to the node via ssh or telnet in order to run the sysupgrade command shown as the last line above.

   - As a last resort, use the First Install procedure to load the *factory.bin* firmware image to the node.
-This procedure is described in the *First Install* sections of **Installing AREDN Firmware**.
+This procedure is described in the *First Install* sections of **Installing AREDN® Firmware**.

 Tips for Downgrading Firmware
 -----------------------------

 Downgrading AREDN® firmware is typically accomplished using the same procedure as for uploading firmware to your node.
 You are simply uploading a previous version of the firmware rather than the latest version.

 However, there is a difference if you are downgrading the firmware on a node which previously used a different target architecture.
-As explained in the **Downloading AREDN Firmware** section, the legacy ``ar71xx`` target has been retired and replaced by the ``ath79`` target.
+As explained in the **Downloading AREDN® Firmware** section, the legacy ``ar71xx`` target has been retired and replaced by the ``ath79`` target.
 For example, you may have a node that was previously running an ``ar71xx`` firmware version but you installed the latest Stable Release or Nightly Build which upgraded it to an ``ath79`` firmware target.
 In this case you will need to do a fresh First Install using the legacy architecture's firmware.

-1. Use the `AREDN Firmware Selector <http://downloads.arednmesh.org/afs/www/>`_ to download the previous release's install files.
+1. Use the `AREDN® Firmware Selector <http://downloads.arednmesh.org/afs/www/>`_ to download the previous release's install files.
 For example, if your Ubiquiti Rocket M5 XW is currently running version ``3.23.4.0``, then download the files required for a First Install from release ``3.22.12.0`` which used *ar71xx* (as shown below).

 .. image:: _images/downgrade.png
    :alt: Downgrading across target architectures